Configure Artifactory for PTC

 Step 3: Register Repositories with Package Reroute (Mandatory)

 This step is mandatory.
-After the remote repository exists and Curation is enabled (see Step 2), map each package type you enable to that remote repository’s repo_key using the Update Registry Configuration API.
-PTC does not work until this step completes—the Router /artifactory/api/package-reroute path needs a configured remote repository for each registry type.
-The API validates that the repository exists and is a remote repository before accepting the configuration, and (by default) auto-enrolls it in Curation.
+After the remote repository exists and Curation is enabled (see Step 2), map each package type you enable to that remote repository's repo_key using the Update Registry Configuration API (PUT /artifactory/api/package-reroute/config/{type}).
+See Package Reroute Config API.

 The repo_key must reference a remote repository.
 Virtual repositories are not supported.